kenohori/my-website/_posts/2016-04-02-my-latex-thesis-workflow.md

 <a href="http://xkcd.com/1597/"><img src="http://imgs.xkcd.com/comics/git.png" class="img-responsive center-block" alt="xkcd: Git"></a>

 My choice for a versioning system is clear.
 [Git](https://git-scm.com) is admittedly not that easy to use, but it's miles ahead of other versioning systems.
 I personally use [Tower](https://www.git-tower.com) as a GUI, which is a great piece of software and has a 50% student discount.
 It actually makes git easy to use and most likely faster too.
-For comparing files, I use [Kaleidoscope](http://www.kaleidoscopeapp.com).
+For comparing and merging different versions of files, I use [Kaleidoscope](http://www.kaleidoscopeapp.com).
 It's also great and also comes with an academic discount.

 So, if you decide to use Git, you need to set up a repository.
 While you may decide to only do so locally, I personally prefer to keep everything pushed to a private GitHub[^3] repository too.
 It's an extra layer of security.
 Also, most people I've met don't know that GitHub provides [free academic plans](https://education.github.com) both for individual people and for groups.
 These allow you keep a few private repositories.
 At the [3D geoinformation group](https://3d.bk.tudelft.nl), we use them extensively.